PrefectHQ/prefect/docs/tutorials/deployments.md

  |_| |_|_\___|_| |___\___| |_|   /_/ \_\___|___|_|\_| |_|

 Agent started!
-Looking for work from queue 'Agent queue test'...
+Looking for work from queue 'test'...
 ```
 </div>

 Remember that:

-- We specified the `test` tag when building the deployment files.
+- We specified the `test` work queue when building the deployment files.
-- The 'Agent queue test' work queue is defined to serve deployments with a `test` tag.
-- The agent is configured to pick up work from the 'Agent queue test' work queue, so it will only execute flow runs for deployments with a `test` tag.
+- The agent is configured to pick up work from the `test` work queue, so it will execute flow runs from our deployment (and any others that also point at this queue).

-!!! note "Reference work queues by name or ID"
-    You can reference a work queue by either ID or by name when starting an agent to pull work from a queue.
-For example: `prefect agent start 'tutorial_queue'`.

-    Note, however, that you can edit the name of a work queue after creation, which may cause errors for agents referencing a work queue by name.

 ## Run the deployment locally